creatorconsume/100-days-of-code/log.md

 ### Day 12: 12-18-WED

 **Today's Progress**: Learning about APIs.
-Focusing on getting data from football-data.org
+Figured out how to pull the data I need (Premier League Teams, scores, upcoming matches, etc.) but still need to sort it legibly.

-**Thoughts**: Used this website to learn APIs: https://realpython.com/python-requests/#getting-started-with-request
+**Thoughts**: Used this website to learn APIs: https://realpython.com/python-requests/#getting-started-with-request Focusing on getting football data from football-data.org

 ### Day xx: xx-xx-xx